 Can a bunch of flowers trigger hay fever symptoms?

-In very rare cases, people may have a slight allergic reaction to the pollen in a bunch of flowers.
-Some people, though, may find the smell of cut flowers can trigger asthma symptoms.
+Some people may find the smell of cut flowers can trigger asthma symptoms.

 What's the best way to reduce the risk of pollen affecting you?